-Sparky is a Peregrine falcon just entering his second year.
+Sparky is a Peregrine falcon.
 This male Peregrine Falcon, or Tiercel, suffered an injury to his wing, most probably during migration south.
 He was found, and treated in Alabama.
 Sparky was transferred to the Avian Reconditioning Center from a respected rehab center for evaluation for release.
 Even though the bones of his wing had healed, his caretakers were unsure if he was strong enough to survive in the wild, and it was decided that falconry training, and a bit of hunting experience, would determine of the bird was healthy enough to release.
 Glove training began, and Sparky learned quickly, being a very personable bird, and eager to learn.
 Unfortunately, he was never able to begin the hunting portion of falconry training.
 Due to nerve damage, Sparky is unable to grow primary feathers which is essential for flight.

 Gem arrived at the Avian Reconditioning Center on New Year’s Day in 2020!
 Gem was a falconry bird.
 Falconry training is beneficial in that it helps young birds of prey reach their hunting potential by giving them exercise and experience.
 Unfortunately, while out hunting in the afternoon, she injured her left eye.
 Her falconer brought her to ARC in hopes of saving her left eye, but the injury was too severe.
 Since she couldn’t continue hunting or be returned to the wild, it was decided that ARC would be Gem’s new home.